Divider/Brand Symbol

 Stage 2 of labour will be when you actually deliver your baby, which includes all of that pushing you hear so much about.
 This can take anywhere from a few minutes up to a few hours, though you can expect it to take longer if you’re giving birth for the first time.

-Stage 3: Delivering the placenta
+Stage 3: Delivering the Placenta

-Unfortunately, staged 1 and 2 are not the end of labour.
+Unfortunately, stages 1 and 2 are not the end of labour.
 In stage 3, you’ll deliver the placenta, which can take anywhere from five minutes to an hour.
 You’ll continue to have contractions and will need to push again in order to get the placenta out.
 After that, your uterus will immediately continue to contract in order to get back to its normal size.
 It’ll take up to six weeks for this process to be completely finished.

 Learn more: Postpartum - A survival guide for the fourth semester.